Best Desks for Writers: Guide for 2020

 Even in our mobile era, a desk is a home base.
 A place to sit and think (and hopefully to write).
 The dining room table may do, or even the couch, but consider a desk as a way to focus on your writing.

-What are some of the best writing desks?
+What are some of the best desks for writers?

 To answer that question, look at some of the desks that have worked best for successful authors.